naverwhale/whaleos-platform2/screen-capture-utils/design.md

 For devices that expose capability of capturing multiple planes we support scanning multiple planes and merging.

-There are three major types of boards that this code handles.
-The flags `--method=bo` or `--method=egl` would try to force which method is being used.
+There are two major types of boards that this code handles.

-#### non-getfb2-capable

-Kernel before 4.4 do not have
-[getfb2 ioctl backported](http://crrev.com/c/2001263), so they will use the `--method=bo`.
-This does not support multiple planes and assumes framebuffer is readable in ARGB format.

-Development was done typically with caroline.

 #### getfb2-capable

 framebuffer is converted every frame to ARGB format using EGL call.
-This depends on getfb2 ioctl being available, which is only available on kernel 4.4 or later.
+This only depends on getfb2 ioctl being available (kernel 4.4 or later).

-Development was done typically with samus.
+The last known device with this configuration is hana.

 #### getfb2-capable and atomic_modeset capable

 planes are scanned and merged so that when multiple planes are being used they are correctly rendered.
+This needs getfb2 and in addition support for `DRM_CLIENT_CAP_ATOMIC`.

 Development was done typically with rammus.

 ### Display orientation

-Tablets can be rotated, and we don't handle this yet, sorry!
-You will have to turn you head 90 degrees to the left to view the display in the correct orientation for now.
+Tablets can be rotated, you can pass --rotate to `screenshot` and `kmsvnc` to rotate the captured screeen 90 degrees clockwise.
+This works correctly with `kukui` devices.
+Other orientations are not supported at this moment in the sprit of YAGNI.

 ### Keyboard handling